Season 1: Episode #2

 What makes a hero?

 It 's important to never give away your power.
 And what do I mean by power?
 I mean, you don't give away your own right to live a joyous life.
 Joy doesn't come from circumstances.
 It comes from inside.
-And regardless of our circumstances, we can still have this sensibility that we have a great life.
-And when we take responsibility for that and go, You know what, I can create my life.
-I was created to be a creator too.

 I’ve known Robin Fischette for many, many years, as you’ll come to find out.
 I’ve watched her rise and fall and rise again.
 Like a phoenix from the ashes, her spirit refuses to give up, even in the face of her world crumbling apart.
 May you be challenged and inspired as you listen to this Hero’s Journey.
 I’m Belinda Lams and this is The Moment When…

 Robin Severn-Fischette is a multi-faceted entrepreneur and the proud mother of 3 beautiful daughters and 2 awesome son-in-laws.
 Her background as an actress and singer landed her 2 albums on the BMG record label.
 She co-founded and developed Go West Creative, producing live events and media for high level clients.
 Her Nest Development Studios houses ventures, which develop start ups, intellectual property for all media platforms, and production and consultation for non-profits.

 For life, we know each other because we are sisters.
 Do you think people are going to be able to tell the difference in our voices?
 Just realized that might be a problem.

 We can just switch roles and nobody would know.
 So, you are my sister and I've known you since you took your first breath.
 That's pretty amazing.
 How many people can you say that about?

 I know you and I don't know what you're going to talk about today which is really fun and exciting for me.
 So, let's start with your ordinary world in the hero's journey terminology.
 What was your life like before things started changing?